TZstatsADS/Fall2020-Project2-group8/lib/README.md

-# Project 2: Shiny App Development
+# U.S. Covid-19 Policy Tracker

 ### Code lib Folder

 The lib directory contains various files with function definitions (but only function definitions - no code that actually runs).
+There is one function we used to change Spanish letter to English letter.